ninthgeardev/ears-magic/wp-content/plugins/jetpack/readme.txt

 * Lazy image loading for a faster mobile experience
 * Integration with the official WordPress mobile apps

-= Marketing Services =
+= Marketing and Performance Services =
-Measure, promote, and earn moment from your site.
+Measure, promote, and earn money from your site.
 Jetpack helps you with:

 * Site stats and analytics
 * Automated social media posting and scheduling in advance